Willy Adames Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.62 team ERA that ranks 25th across all league pitching staffs.
+- The Mets' 4.58 team ERA ranks 25th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.